RodoJML/BIS10_RecipesWebApp_FinalProject/README.md

 # The final step
 In your project code under "dist" folder you'll find a ".war" file. <br/>
-Move this file to your linux server
+Move this file to your linux server and put into the Tomcat webapps respective folder.

 📂 Use this command to transfer file from Local computer to Remote Linux